asveepay/moki_ruby/README.md

 - `device.get_action(action_id)` will take in an `id` from an `Action` object, and return an updated `Action` object.

+Note that if the device is not found, each method will return `nil` instead of an object.

 ## To do

-- Handle cases where device is not found
 - Handle error cases
 - Confirm if profile is on device before adding/removing
 - Confirm if app is on device before installing